iDash3/LoFi-Girl-AI/README.md

 - [ ] Give it structre (start, end, loop)
 - [ ] Add drums

-To achieve this most likely a new model has to be made.
+To achieve this most likely a second model has to be made.
 A new model that:

 - [ ] Can translate already recorded music into notes by instrument